ILLIXR/proclamation/README.md

 doing releases strictly needs to install Proclamation.
 However, there are some utilities that they might find useful if they do.

 Proclamation requires Python 3.7 or newer.
-(The last release supporting 3.6 was 1.2.1.)

 Proclamation is available on [pypi][], so you can install it for your local user in an isolated virtual environment with [pipx][]: